Why Is Your Gas Stove Flame Low? Here’s What You Need to Know

 Fluctuations in Gas Pressure: A Primary Culprit

-Gas pressure fluctuations are a common cause of weak flame intensity on gas stoves.
-Insufficient gas pressure from the supply can hinder the stove’s ability to produce a robust flame, resulting in prolonged cooking times and inefficient energy consumption.
-When gas pressure is low, the flame may appear weak and struggle to maintain consistent heat levels across the burner surface.
+Gas pressure fluctuations are a common cause of weak flame intensity.
+Insufficient supply hinders the stove’s ability to produce robust flame, resulting in longer cook times and energy inefficiency.

 Gas Leaks or Blockages: Hindrances to Flame Efficiency